 (…existing texts…)

-e) The SME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA, WIGTKSA, WTKSA, and TPKSA (including temporal keys) held for communication with the indicated STA (#11be)or MLD by using the MLMEDELETEKEYS. request primitive (see 12.6.16 (RSNA security association termination)) and by generating an MLME-SETPROTECTION.request(None) primitive.
+e) The SME, upon receipt of an MLME-DEAUTHENTICATE.confirm primitive, shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA, CIGTKSA, WIGTKSA, WTKSA, and TPKSA (including temporal keys) held for communication with the indicated STA (#11be)or MLD by using the MLMEDELETEKEYS. request primitive (see 12.6.16 (RSNA security association termination)) and by generating an MLME-SETPROTECTION.request(None) primitive.

 (…existing texts…)